 Even if you import your video into the tool you’re using, you can usually also import the closed caption or subtitle file.

-There are two very important things to keep in mind with video content and subtitles, though.
-If you’re using burned-in captions because your video has no audio, then how are braille readers supposed to read that?
+There are two important things to remember with video content and subtitles.
+If you’re using burned-in captions because your video has no audio, how should braille readers read that?

-A simple solution: include both the burned-in subtitles as well as a closed caption file that shows in the video player.
-That way you have your bases covered so that raw text of your video can be used however it’s needed.
+A simple solution: include both the burned-in subtitles and a closed caption file that shows in the video player.
+That way, you have your bases covered so that the raw text of your video can be used however it’s needed.

 Storyline has plenty of tools for inserting closed captions into your audio or video.